-The thesis/project/dissertation MUST be accompanied by an abstract.
-The format for the abstract should follow the specifications prescribed in this graduate guide.
+The thesis/project/dissertation MUST include an abstract.
 The abstract page should have only one heading: ABSTRACT.
 Type the word "ABSTRACT" in all capital letters, 11⁄4" down from the top of the page, centered within the required margins.

 The abstract should contain all the essential information about the thesis/project/dissertation and provide the reader with an overview of the study.
 It should be written in complete sentences and include statements of the research problems, procedure, design or methods, results or major findings, and conclusions.
 The abstract should include accomplishments, the most pertinent facts and implications of the study, and a brief explanation of the work.
-The abstract should be concise and clearly written and generally should not exceed 250 words (approximately 11⁄2 pages in length).
+The abstract should be concise and clearly written and generally should not exceed

+250 words (approximately 11⁄2 pages in length).
 Mathematical formulae, diagrams, footnotes, illustrative materials, quotations, citations and references should not be used in the abstract.
 The abstract page is listed in the table of contents.